Exacerbate vs exasperate can trip up many English writers, but these two related words actually have different meanings and uses.

 - “Why won't he call back?” she asked in an exasperated voice while waiting for results from her doctor. (adjective)

 Like exacerbate, exasperate has a noun form.
 The word exasperation means the feeling of being annoyed, especially when the person has no control over the situation.
+If you're looking for an exacerbated definition, it basically means to have made a problem worse.

 Here are some examples: